Qucs/qucs-help/source/BasSim.rst

    :linenos:

-After an ngspice or Xyce simulation has successfully completed close the *External simulation* dialog.
+After an Ngspice or Xyce simulation has successfully completed close the *External simulation* dialog.
 The simulation data generated is available for plotting by using the normal Qucs visualisation routines: either drag a diagram icon, or table icon, onto the current Qucs schematic  window or onto the associated Qucs display page.